Macarena Achaga

-Macarena Achaga Figueroa ([makaˈɾena aˈtʃaɣa]; born March 5, 1992), known professionally as Macarena Achaga, is an Argentinian model, actress, singer, and television hostess.
+Macarena Achaga Figueroa ([makaˈɾena aˈtʃaɣa]; born March 5, 1992), known professionally as Macarena Achaga, is an Argentine model, actress, singer, and television hostess.
 In 2012, she debuted as an actress on the Mexican television series Miss XV and was a member of the Mexican-Argentine pop group, Eme 15, from 2011 to 2014.
 She is also best known for portraying the character Valentina Carvajal in the television series Love to Death.

 Early life

 Macarena Achaga Figueroa was born in Mar del Plata, Argentina.
 Her parents are architects.
 She is the oldest child and has a brother named Santiago, who is eight years younger.
 At 15, Achaga began her career as a model, travelling up to five hours every week by bus from Mar del Plata to Buenos Aires for jobs.
-She signed with Pink Model Management in Buenos Aires.
-Eventually, she signed with Mulittalient Agency, also located in Buenos Aires.
+She signed with Pink Model Management in Buenos Aires and later signed with Mulittalent Agency, also located in Buenos Aires.
 At 18, she moved to Buenos Aires to further pursue her modeling career.